 Melanie Jones started working at Bournemouth Open Upright MRI in June 2014.
 Previously from Oxford University’s Acute Vascular Imaging Centre, where she was a Senior Research Radiographer.
 She qualified as a Radiographer in 1996 and commenced MRI training in 2002.
 Since then, Mel has gained a BA in law, criminology and social policy and also an MSc in Magnetic Resonance Imaging (MRI) and has managed NHS, Private and Research MRI units.

 Amanda is currently the Programme Leader for the first qualification chiropractic degrees and a Senior Lecturer teaching mainly orthopaedics and rheumatology.
-She also supervises the treatment of patients in the student teaching clinic, teaches and leads units on postgraduate Masters Programmes and the Access to Higher Education Diploma, and acts as a supervisor for MSc and PhD research dissertations.
+She also leads units on postgraduate Masters Programmes and the Access to Higher Education Diploma, and acts as a supervisor for MSc and PhD research dissertations.